Repeatica

 1. Capture.
 Record a lecture, paste a YouTube link, snap a photo of a textbook page, upload a PDF, clip a webpage with the browser extension, or type directly.
 The goal is to get the raw material into a note while it's fresh.

 2. Transform.
-AI processes everything in the note — transcribes audio, extracts text from images and PDFs, then reads all of it and generates a structured summary with the key ideas pulled out.
+AI processes everything in the note — transcribes audio, extracts text from images and PDFs, and can summarize the key ideas.
 A 45-minute lecture recording becomes organized, searchable notes.

 4. Retain.
-AI generates flashcards from the key concepts.
+AI generates flashcards from the concepts worth remembering.
 Spaced repetition schedules reviews at increasing intervals — right before you'd forget.
 This turns short-term understanding into long-term memory.

 These stages aren't steps you do once.
 They're a loop you run every time you encounter something worth knowing.
-Capture it, let the AI transform it, and the retention system handles the rest.
+Capture it, let the AI transform and teach it, then let the retention system handle the review schedule.

 How the features map to the pipeline